 I saw a news story the other day about a boy who died after his girlfriend gave him a hickey.
 Apparently his girlfriend’s love bite caused a blood cot which traveled to his brain and he had a stroke and died.
 The story is horrifying and very sad, but the hickey topic jogged some memories for me.

 The Narcissist always gave me hickeys.
-We had a pretty intense and crazy sex life so you would imagine that a hickey would pop up every now and then, but hickeys actually became something that we discussed on more than one occasion and even fought about on a few occasions.
+We had a pretty intense sex life so you would imagine that a hickey would pop up every now and then, but hickeys actually became something that we discussed on more than one occasion and even fought about on a few occasions.